PayFabric/APIs/Receivables/README.md

 All PayFabric Receivables API calls need a header containing the authorization token.
 Both api endpoints use similar methods of getting the authorization token, however, they can be used slightly differently.

 Website API: We have a [detailed guide](Sections/APIs/API/Token.md) for authenticating with the PayFabric Receivables API.
 Sync API: We have a [detailed guide](Sections/APIs/Sync/Token.md) for authenticating with the PayFabric Receivables Sync API.

+If the need to impersonate a user is necessary to call the website API, here is the [detailed guide](Sections/APIs/API/TokenImpersonate.md).

 Handling Exceptions